corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 Closely related to the previous point, a few CVEs come from ignoring or losing error information.

 `chmod -R` and `chown -R` returned the exit code of the *last* file processed instead of the worst one.
 So `chmod -R 600 /etc/secrets/*` could fail on half the files and still exit `0`.
-Your script thinks everything's fine.
+Your script thinks everything is fine.

 `dd` called [`Result::ok()`](https://doc.rust-lang.org/std/result/enum.Result.html#method.ok) on its [`set_len()`](https://doc.rust-lang.org/std/fs/struct.File.html#method.set_len) call to mimic GNU's behavior on `/dev/null`.
 The intent was reasonable, but that same code ran for regular files too, so a full disk silently produced a half-written destination.